List of The Adventures of Tintin characters: Corporal Diaz

 Corporal Diaz was a colonel for General Alcazar until Alcazar demoted him to corporal, replacing him with Tintin, after Diaz complained to the general that San Theodoros had too many colonels and too few corporals (The Broken Ear).
 In revenge, Diaz engaged in repeated, unsuccessful assassination attempts against Alcazar.
 Diaz expired in the last attempt when the bomb he planted exploded prematurely.
 Alcazar had just arrested and sentenced Tintin to death due to faked evidence, and had just promoted Corporal Diaz back to colonel.

-Endaddine Akass

-Endaddine Akass is a guru and main antagonist of the unfinished book Tintin and Alph-Art, the last of The Adventures of Tintin by Hergé.
-An odd-looking man with a large nose, long hair, beard, moustache, and large spectacles, Endaddine Akass holds a conference on "Health and Magnetism" for crowds of followers including Bianca Castafiore.
-Tintin recognises his voice.
-He could be Dr. Müller or Max Bird, but more than likely he is Rastapopoulos in disguise.
-His name, like many in the series, is based upon the Brussels patois marols.

-In the two completed versions of Tintin and Alph-Art by Yves Rodier and a pseudonymous writer called Ramó Nash, respectively, Endaddine is indeed revealed to be Rastapopoulos.
-"They'll never take me alive!" he says in the dramatic conclusion.

 The fakir

 The fakir is the loincloth-wearing ascetic appearing in Cigars of the Pharaoh as a high-ranking member of an opium smuggling ring.
 He shoots darts soaked in the dangerous Rajaijah juice that drives people mad.
 Among his talents are hypnosis, the Indian rope trick, and escapology (to the point where he is offended by Tintin thinking he could tie him up).
 He is eventually captured when the leader accidentally knocks him out with a rock that had been intended for Tintin.
 When the Blue Lotus was originally published in black-and-white, the fakir tells his boss on the phone how he intends to bribe an asylum guard into arranging Tintin's "suicide".
 It is also later hinted that he is the chairman of the meeting of the hooded leaders of the drug cartel.

 In the sequel The Blue Lotus, the fakir escapes from prison and again uses his darts to poison a Chinese man sent to warn Tintin against Mitsuhirato, another leader of the drug smugglers.
 In that title's original black-and-white version, the fakir can be seen escaping through the forest with his blowpipe after shooting the dart at the Chinese man.
 Not taking any chances, Tintin tells the Maharaja of Gaipajama he will not leave until he knows the fakir is unable to do him any harm.
 The next day they receive a telegram from the police announcing the fakir had been recaptured.